-The Federal Reserve will begin to slow its stimulus bond purchases this month as the US economy makes a solid recovery from the pandemic, but the central bank will be patient before raising interest rates, Fed Chair Jerome Powell said Wednesday.
+The Federal Reserve announced Wednesday it will start reducing the pace of its stimulus bond purchases later this month as the US economy makes a solid recovery from the pandemic.

 The Fed slashed the benchmark borrowing rate to zero in March 2020 just after the pandemic began on US shores, causing widespread business shutdowns.

 It also began buying $80 billion a month in Treasury bonds and at least $40 billion in agency mortgage-backed securities to prevent a financial collapse.

 The committee said it will this month start reducing the monthly pace of purchases by $10 billion for Treasuries and $5 billion for mortgage-backed securities.

 While the FOMC expects to continue lowering the total by the same amount each month, "It is prepared to adjust the pace of purchases if warranted by changes in the economic outlook," the statement said.